adam8810/vscode-git-rename/README.md

 ## Usage

-Right-click on a file in the File Explorer and choose "Rename (giv-mv)".
+Right-click on a file in the File Explorer and choose "Rename (git-mv)".
 Using the input text field that appears, enter the new name and press Enter.
 Note: Directory location can also be altered by adjusting the path.

 ## Release Notes